Lecture 10: Third Law of Thermodynamics

 Simon:

-The contribution to the entropy of a system by each aspect of the system which is in internal thermodynamic equilibrium tends to zero as T \to 0.
+The contribution to the entropy of a system by each aspect of the system in internal thermodynamic equilibrium tends to zero as T \to 0.

 Consequences of the third law

-1. Heat capacities all tend to zero as T \to 0
+1. All heat capacities all tend to zero as T \to 0.

-2. Thermal expansion coefficients tend to zero as T \to 0
+2. Thermal expansion coefficients tend to zero as T \to 0.

-3. No gas remains ideal as T \to 0
+3. The ideal gas approximation fails as T \to 0.

-4. Curie’s law breaks down.
+4. Curie’s law ceases to hold.

 5. The absolute zero of temperature cannot be attained.